slimgroup/Software.siahkoohi2020EAGEdlb/README.md

 ## Dataset

 The 2D Overthrust velocity model we use is obtained from [JUDI](https://github.com/slimgroup/JUDI.jl)'s GitHub repository and will be automatically downloaded and placed at `vel_dir/` directory upon running `run-training.sh`.
 See below for more details.
+The observed data will be also downloaded into `vel_dir/data/` upon starting the inversion.
+See below for more details.

 ## Script descriptions